hoelzro/git-pisect/README.md

 # git-pisect - Parallel regression finder

+`git-pisect` is an alternative to `git bisect run` that uses multiple concurrent tests to try to finish a bisect more quickly.
+It's experimental, but should work fine.
+Provides best results when run on repositories that have a test suite with the following qualities:

+  * Requires no input from a user
+  * Takes a long (for some definition of long, usually greater than a few seconds) to run
+  * Is safely parallelizable (ie. tests won't step on each others' feet regarding things like file or database access)
+  * Doesn't implement any parallelization itself (otherwise the parallelization that pisect provides is redundant)

 # Install

     $ wget https://raw.githubusercontent.com/hoelzro/git-pisect/master/git-pisect
     $ cpanm List:MoreUtils
     $ cpanm Sys::Info # optional, used for CPU detection

 # Usage

     $ git bisect start